Tyrrrz/Tyrrrz.me/data/blog/expression-trees/index.md

 ## Parsing DSLs into expressions

 One other interesting usage scenario, that I'm personally really fond of, is parsing.
-The main challenge of writing an interpreter for a custom domain-specific language is turning the syntax tree into runtime instructions.
+The main challenge of writing an interpreter for a custom domain-specific language is turning the syntax tree into run-time instructions.
 By parsing the grammar constructs directly into expression trees, this becomes a solved problem.

 As an example, let's write a simple program that takes a string representation of a mathematical expression and evaluates its result.
 To implement the parser, we will use the [Sprache](https://github.com/sprache/Sprache) library.